-Michelle established A Home for Hooves Farm Sanctuary soon after starting to volunteer at the RASTA Sanctuary in September 2017.
-Volunteering at RASTA had a significant impact on her life and not only did it result in starting a Sanctuary but she also started following a vegan lifestyle after being a vegetarian for 6 years.
+Michelle established A Home for Hooves Farm Sanctuary soon after starting to volunteer at a local farm sanctuary in September 2017.
+Volunteering had a significant impact on her life and not only did it result in starting a Sanctuary but she also started following a vegan lifestyle after being a vegetarian for 6 years.
 Michelle is the proud mother of an amazing little human and is incredibly thankful for the ability to raise her around animals.
 She also works full time as the Team Leader of Operations Support for the Laboratories in Island Health and she is the Sanctuary Representative for P.E.A.C.E.
 (People Ensuring Animal Care Exists).
 Michelle is a strong advocate for animals and believes education is key when it comes to improving animal welfare, promoting health and protecting the environment.

 Kirsti has been volunteering with A Home for Hooves since the Summer of 2018 and been a member of the Board of Directors since November 2018.
 A former Teacher and Military Logistics Officer, she brings an assortment of skills and abilities to the farm.
 She currently heads up the construction/beautification department here, and in the summer months, leads public educational tours.
 She also provides individual support and care in her home to any animals that require some extra TLC before they take up permanent residency at A Home for Hooves.
 Outside of her Sanctuary work she is an ardent environmentalist and animal rights activist.